RoystonHenson/debugging-2/README.md

 This week, you'll build these skills.
 You'll practice:

 - Tightening the loop across the whole web stack: from the browser, to a template, to a controller, to a Ruby object, to a test.
-- Using the Network tab to get visibility in the browser.
 - Using error messages and `p` to get visibility in templates, controllers, Ruby objects and tests.

 ## Setup